nikkodyb/forensics-cases/challenges/rhino-hunt/report.md

 - **Wireshark**: For packet capture analysis and extraction of relevant files from network traces.
 - **Autopsy**: Forensic analysis of the USB key image to recover files.
 - **fcrackzip**: Password cracking tool to recover files from password-protected ZIP archives.
-- **Steghide**: Steganography detection tool used to check images for hidden data.

 ---